ykim18mica/mica-gd220/README.md

   - [template code: box filling exercise](https://youtu.be/-PK8CtUMZnw)
   - [template code: type setting](https://youtu.be/qt1v1IxiDek)
 - Assignments:
-  - continue to work on your project and post all the updates to Google Drive. (mockup, image placement, typography)
+  - continue to work on your project and post any and all the updates to Google Drive. (mockup, image placement, typography)
   - watch videos from week 4 for more information on how to use Project 1 coding template.

 ### Week 6